 You can print your logo on a mug and hand it out at trade shows or local events.
 It is a classic way to get your name out there.

 To get that logo onto the cup, you have two main options.
 You can use a UV printer to print directly on the mug for a professional finish.
-Or, you can use decals and stickers for a quicker application.
+Or, you can use decals or stickers for a quicker application.

 Both methods work well to get your branding into the hands of your customers.